-At its April 20, 2007 meeting, the Board reviewed a number of place name submissions put forward by the Little Salmon / Carmacks First Nation.
-Most of the proposed names were for features along or near the Yukon River from Hootalinqua north to Little Salmon village.
-The native names were all in the Northern Tutchone language.
+At its September 28, 2008 meeting, the Board reviewed a number of place name submissions put forward by the Little Salmon / Carmacks First Nation.
+Virtually all of the proposed names are in the Northern Tutchone language.

-The Board was assisted in its deliberations by a well-known Elder, Ms. Gertie Tom, a fluent speaker and writer of Northern Tutchone.
-Ms. Tom is the author of Èkeyi : Gyò Cho Chú; (My Country : Big Salmon River), published in 1987 by the Yukon Native Language Centre.
-Ms. Tom took great care in pronouncing and translating the names for the Board.
+The Board was assisted in its deliberations by Ms. Gertie Tom, a fluent speaker and writer of Northern Tutchone whose pioneering book on place names, $\hat{E}keyi : Gyo Cho Chú; (My$ Country : Big Salmon River), was published in 1987 by theYukon Native Language Centre.
+Ms. Tom carefully pronouncedand translated the Northern Tutchone submission names forthe Board.

-Fourteen submissions which were recommended by the Board were sent to the Minister of Tourism and Culture for final review and official approval.
+Sixteen applications were recommended by the Board and sent to the Minister of Tourism and Culture for final review and official approval.